 Planning satisfies the philosophy of the Foundation Phase effectively and achieves the outcomes that are identified in children's learning.
 The curriculum builds effectively on children's previous and current knowledge and experiences.
 There are interesting opportunities available to all children to develop their skills across the curriculum.
-However, suitable opportunities are not available to develop the children's early writing.
+However, challenging opportunities are not available to develop the children's numeracy skills.

-Appropriate time is set every week for the leader and the staff to discuss the curriculum and the theme activities.
+Appropriate time is set weekly for the leader and the staff to discuss the curriculum and the theme activities.
 Therefore, the curriculum is flexible and linked to children's interests.
 Specific activities and tasks are planned thoroughly and children have freedom to choose their own tasks and activities.
-The learning objectives are planned and presented in detail to challenge individual children.
-Good activities are provided for children to develop their basic and key skills in literacy, numeracy, knowledge and understanding of the world and creative development.
-However, consistent opportunities are not available for the children to develop physically through adventurous play on large toys in the open air.
+The learning objectives are planned and presented in detail to challenge individual children, especially in their literacy work.
+Good activities are provided for children to develop their knowledge and understanding of the world and their creative development.
+However, challenging opportunities are not available for the children to develop physically through adventurous play on large toys.

-All adults communicate effectively with children in Welsh.
+All adults communicate very effectively with the children in Welsh.
 Provision for developing children's information and communication technology skills (ICT) is purposeful.
-The staff direct children regularly to use technological equipment such as the computer and electronic toys.
-Children have many opportunities to develop their thinking skills through interesting activities such as role-playing in the gardening shop, experimenting with water and sand, preparing a picnic and painting.
+The staff direct children regularly to use technological equipment such as the computer, tablets and electronic toys.
+Children have many opportunities to develop their thinking skills through interesting activities such as role-playing, experimenting with water and sand, and painting familiar characters.

 Suitable emphasis is placed on Welsh traditions and celebrations, such as celebrating St David's Day and Saint Dwynwen's Day.
-Good opportunities are also provided for children to learn information and gain an understanding of other cultures and traditions, for example, through studying stories from Africa.
+Good opportunities are also provided for children to learn information and gain an understanding of other cultures and traditions, for example, through studying the Chinese New Year.
 Similar activities help children to develop a good understanding of the wider world and develop their awareness of global citizenship effectively.